iTrauco/cloud-data-connectors-for-gcp/README.md

 bash setup_tensorflow_env.sh
 ```

-This script will execute the commands listed above and set up the Conda environment with TensorFlow.
+This script will execute the commands listed above and set up the Conda environment with TensorFlow and additional libraries.

 ## Conclusion

-You've now set up a Conda environment with TensorFlow!
-You can start using TensorFlow for your projects within this environment.
+You've now set up a Conda environment with TensorFlow and additional libraries!
+You can start using TensorFlow and other libraries for your projects within this environment.
-